ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

     });
   ```

-  Now the node.js project is looking great.
+  Awesome, project is looking great !
   It's so organized that makes me want to be coding something right now.

   <a name="test"></a>

 # An unit test example 🕵🏻

-  Using dependency injection and these organization patterns, testing becomes really simple.
+  By using dependency injection and these organization patterns, unit testing becomes really simple.

   You don't have to mock req/res objects or require(...) calls.